Baron Carrington: History

 The first creation came in the Peerage of England in 1643 in favour of Sir Charles Smyth, who became Baron Carrington of Wootton Wawen, Warwickshire.
 Only a few days later he was created Viscount Carrington in the Peerage of Ireland.
 He was succeeded by his two sons, but in 1706 the titles became extinct.
 For more information, see this title.

 The second creation came in 1796 when Robert Smith was created Baron Carrington, of Bulcot Lodge, in the Peerage of Ireland.
 He had earlier represented Nottingham in the House of Commons.
 Only one year later, in 1797, he was made Baron Carrington, of Upton in the County of Nottingham, in the Peerage of Great Britain.
 This Smith family was unrelated to the Smyth family, Viscounts Carrington.

 His son, the second Baron, sat as a Member of Parliament for Wendover, Buckinghamshire and High Wycombe, and served as Lord Lieutenant of Buckinghamshire.
 In 1839, the year after the death of his father, he changed his name to Carrington (with double-r) by Royal Licence.
 In 1880 he owned 25809 acre of land in Buckinghamshire, Lincolnshire and Bedfordshire, giving an annual rental income of £42,254.

 His son, the third Baron, was a prominent Liberal politician.
 He and his brothers changed their name to Carington (with a single r) in 1880.
 He was created Viscount Wendover, of Chepping Wycombe in the County of Buckingham, and Earl Carrington, in 1895.
 The following year he changed his name to Wynn-Carington by Royal Licence.
 He was created Marquess of Lincolnshire in 1912.
 These three titles were all in the Peerage of the United Kingdom.
 Under King George V, Lord Lincolnshire held also the Lord Great Chamberlainship, one-quarter of which he had inherited from his mother.
-His only son and heir, Albert Edward Charles Robert Wynn-Carington, Viscount Wendover, was killed in action in World War I. Consequently, on Lord Lincolnshire's death in 1928, the viscountcy, earldom and marquessate became extinct.
+His only son and heir, Albert Wynn-Carington, Viscount Wendover, was killed in action in World War I. Consequently, on Lord Lincolnshire's death in 1928, the viscountcy, earldom and marquessate became extinct.
 His share of the Lord Great Chamberlainship was inherited by his five daughters as co-heiresses (one-twentieth each).